18F/uswds-jekyll/pages/guide/storage.md

 Home directories are private, they are only accessible to the user and the system administrators.
 When a user logs into Atlas, they are automatically logged into their home directory `/home/firstname.lastname`.

-Home directories on Atlas have 8GB soft quota and 10GB hard quota.
-This means that for a period of 7 days users can exceed 8GB quota and have up to 10GB of data in the home directory.
-`/home/firstname.lastname` should be mainly used for configuration and login files.
-Computations should be run from project directories in `/work`.
+Home directories on Atlas have 5GB quota. `/home/firstname.lastname` should be mainly used for configuration and login files.
+Computations should be run from project directories in `/project`.

 ## Atlas Project Directories

-Project directories on Atlas are located in `work`.
+Project directories on Atlas are located in `/project`.
 Same project directory names are used across all SCINet HPC clusters, however quotas and data in these directories may differ.
-For each project directory on Ceres, a directory with the same name is created in `/work/projects` on Atlas.
+For each project directory on Ceres, a directory with the same name is created in `/project` on Atlas.
 Default quota for
-`/work/projects/project_name` is set to 1TB.
+`/project/project_name` is set to 1TB.
 Contact SCINet VRSC at scinet_vrsc@usda.gov if more space is needed.

-As on Ceres, directories in `/work` are not backed up.
-Users can copy important data from a directory in `/work` on Atlas to a corresponding directory in [`/KEEP`](#keep) on Ceres that is backed up nightly.
+As on Ceres, directories in `/project` are not backed up.
+Users can copy important data from a directory in `/project` on Atlas to a corresponding directory in [`/KEEP`](#keep) on Ceres that is backed up nightly.